Flu Vaccine in Malaysia: Why Getting Your Yearly Influenza Shot Matters

 Kidney or liver disorders

-Weakened immune systems (e.g., due to cancer treatment, HIV, or long-term steroid use)
+Weakened immunity systems (e.g., due to cancer treatment, HIV, or long-term steroid use)

 Healthcare workers and caregivers: Those working in hospitals, clinics, long-term care facilities, childcare, or caring for high-risk individuals can reduce transmission through vaccination.